-Due to its investment value and the transport and economic efficiency the construction of section I of the third development axis - southbound, which runs from the motorway A2 Ljubljana - Obrežje to the interchange Maline (Gorjanci), is planned to be implemented in phases.
-The construction of the entire section (without the western bypass Novo mesto) is planned to be implemented in two phases or four stages.
-Phase I, which covers the first two stages, covers the construction of the road in the section from the motorway hub Novo mestoeast to the interchange Osredek (Revoz) in the length of 5.3 km. the next phase, which covers Stage III and IV, covers the construction of the remaining segment of the section, including the tunnel Gorjanci.
+Due to its investment value and for reasons of transport and economic efficiency the construction of section I of the third development axis - southbound, which runs from the A2 Ljubljana - Obrežje motorway to the Maline (Gorjanci) junction, is planned to be implemented in phases.
+The construction of the entire section (without the western bypass of Novo Mesto) is planned to be implemented in two phases or four stages.
+Phase I, which covers the first two stages, covers the construction of the road in the section from the motorway hub of Novo Mesto-east to the Osredek (Revoz) junction in the length of 5.3 km.
+The next phase, which covers Stages III and IV, covers the construction of the remaining segment of the section, including the Gorjanci tunnel.
 The planned high-quality road facilitates:

-- establishing a direct connection of the national centre with the TEN-T network and connecting regional and inter-municipal centres with a network of international longdistance road links, as well as with national centres and major centres of the neighbouring countries; - regional and international cooperation which maintains adequate supply of the economy and population mobility in Novo mesto, which acts as an important economic centre of Slovenia and provides opportunities for the development of Bela Krajina and the entire area of the cohesion region Vzhodna Slovenija; - development of the economy by preserving jobs even in areas with poor conditions for doing business due to inadequate transport infrastructure.
-The cohesion region
+- Establishing a direct connection of the national centre with the TEN-T network and connecting regional and inter-municipal centres with a network of international long-distance road links, as well as with national centres and major centres of neighbouring countries. - Regional and international cooperation which maintains adequate supply of the economy and population mobility in Novo Mesto, which acts as an important economic centre of Slovenia and provides opportunities for the development of Bela Krajina

-- Vzhodna Slovenija is Slovenia's largest exporter which makes adequate connections a precondition for preserving the existing business entities and for further development; - improving road safety, increasing user benefits by shortening travel times, reducing the external costs of transport; - environmental impacts; optimal connection within the TEN-T network.
+- and the entire area of the cohesion region of Vzhodna Slovenija. - Development of the economy by preserving jobs even in areas with poor conditions for doing business due to inadequate transport infrastructure.
+The cohesion region of Vzhodna Slovenija is Slovenia's largest exporter, which makes adequate connections a precondition for preserving the existing business entities and for further development. - Improving road safety, increasing user benefits by shortening travel times, reducing the external costs of transport. - Environmental impacts; optimal connection within the TEN-T network.

 The investment, the construction costs of which are estimated at EUR 75 million, covers the motorway in the length of 5.3 km.
-The following works are planned: reconstruction of the A2 motorway slip road, 3 non-level interchanges (Mačkovec, Cikava and Revoz), two bridges in the overall length of 408 m, viaduct in the length of 121 m, 6 underpasses, 5 overpasses, 16 support and retaining walls and 1 flyover for cycling and walking in the length of 181 m.
+The following works are planned: reconstruction of the A2 motorway slip road, 3 non-level junctions (Mačkovec, Cikava and Revoz), two bridges in an overall length of 408 m, a viaduct in the length of 121 m, 6 underpasses, 5 overpasses, 16 support and retaining walls and 1 flyover for cyclists and pedestrians in a length of 181 m.

-- · Connecting regional centres with the centres of national importance - Improving the mobility of the population and support for the economy - Improving traffic safety
+- connecting regional centres with the centres of national importance; - improving the mobility of the population and support for the economy; - improving traffic safety.

-The project is listed in the Transport development strategy in the Republic of Slovenia based on the transport model data and baselines of the strategic environmental assessment.
+The project is listed in the Transport Development Strategy in the Republic of Slovenia based on the transport model data and baselines of the strategic environmental assessment.
 The selection of the projects is in line with the horizontal principles for selection, especially the needs of balanced regional development.
 Siting of the project and its maturity allow its implementation within the planned timeframe.
-Also, the project will respect the principles of the respective programme's environmental report, namely:
+Also, the project will respect the principles of the respective programme's environmental report, specifically: